From PCB Layout to Thermal Simulation: How MDT Devices Handle Heat in 50°C Environments

 How do rugged tablets dissipate heat?

-Through aluminum alloy housings, internal heat spreaders, thermal interface materials (TIM), and optimized PCB copper layers—all without fans.
+Through aluminum alloy housings, internal heat spreaders, thermal interface materials (TIM), and optimized PCB copper layers — all without fans.
+A thermally validated vehicle computing platform maintains full performance even in direct sunlight.

 Can MDT devices work in 50°C environments?